Daniel-Krzyczkowski/MicrosoftAzure/Auth0AzureFunction/README.md

-# Microsoft Azure Function with Xamarin Forms - secured with Auth0
+# Microsoft Azure Function and Xamarin Forms - secured with Auth0

 This repository contains sample to help developers implement Auth0 authentication in Microsoft Azure Function and Xamarin Forms application.